-But one thing that can’t be skimped on and will surely cause people to turn up their nose at your website – usability.
+But one thing that can’t be skimped on and will surely cause people to turn up their noses at your website – is usability.
 Usability is defined as “The extent to which specified users can use a product to achieve specified goals with effectiveness, efficiency, and satisfaction.”
 (Wikipedia)

 Website usability is a term used to describe “user experience” and refers to the ease of access and/or use throughout a website.

-Usability also includes accessibility which is the most overlooked part because many people don’t think this applies to them or their business.
-But, according to CDC, 26% (or 1 in 4), adults in the US have some disability.
+Usability also includes accessibility which is the most overlooked part because many people don’t think this applies to them or their businesses.
+But, according to CDC, 26% (or 1 in 4) of adults in the US have some disability.
 So that’s a lot of people who could be visiting and using your website.

-Couple that with our impatience; if you’re not factoring in usability to your website design and ongoing maintenance, you can be losing out on some serious business.
+Couple that with our impatience; if you’re not factoring in usability to your website design and ongoing maintenance, you can lose out on some serious business.